curiousest/curiousest.github.io/_drafts/tabum/2-1-pomegranates.md

 What are the ten commandments of worth ideas again?
 They're the Great Filters, right?
 Or are the ten spectra the Great Filters.
 I can't remember, anyways.
 The ten commandments of worthy ideas are...

-1. A worthy idea does not put blind trust in any idea, including this one.
+1. A worthy idea does not put blind trust in any idea, including this one. (optimizes for two or more purposes?)
 2. A worthy idea does not consume excessive resources.
 3. A worthy idea fosters technological advancement and young ideas.
 4. A worthy idea takes iterative care when applying change.